daisugiland/daisugi/packages/vasa/README.md

 ## Goal

-The aim of the project is to support the basic functionality of IoC, keep it simple as possible and not extend the functionality much more further.
+The project aims to support the basic functionality of IoC.
+The functionality will be kept simple and will not be overextended.

 ## License